stoned-ape/shuffleplay/readme.md

 This program takes a path to a directory full of audio files.
-It randomly shuffles them then plays them all.
+It randomly shuffles the songs then plays them all.
 It has controlls that allow you to play/pause, skip, replay, or play the previous song.

 Use `make` to compile, or `make run` to compile and run the program.